Japanese History Digest

 The Asuka Period refers to the era from 592 to 710, during which the imperial capital was located in Asuka.

-The debate over whether to revere Buddhism was resolved with the assassination of Mononobe no Moriya by Soga no Umako in 587, laying the foundation for the acceptance of Buddhism as a new religion linked to royal authority.
-During the reign of Empress Suiko, she issued the "Edict for the Promotion of the Three Treasures" in 594, clarifying a policy of national protection and promotion of Buddhism through the construction of temples and the training of monks and nuns, as recorded in the Nihon Shoki.
+The debate over whether to worship Buddhism was resolved with the assassination of Mononobe no Moriya by Soga no Umako in 587, laying the foundation for the acceptance of Buddhism as a new religion linked to royal authority.
+During the reign of Empress Suiko, the "Nihon Shoki" records that in 594, Empress Suiko issued the "Imperial Rescript on the Promotion of the Three Treasures," clarifying a policy of national protection and promotion of Buddhism through the construction of temples and the training of monks and nuns.
 Soga no Umako led the construction of Asukadera (Hōkō-ji), and Buddhist temples were also valued as symbols of royal prestige.

-In foreign relations, the Sui Dynasty unified mainland China, and as the situation in East Asia underwent major changes, the Suiko dynasty sought to adopt its advanced systems and culture.
-Envoys were sent to the Sui Dynasty in 600 and 607, and in 607 Ono no Imoko was sent in particular and delivered a famous sovereign letter to the Sui Dynasty, demonstrating Japan's independence and an equal diplomatic stance.
-Thus, the reign of Empress Suiko was a time when the foundations of Japan's nation-state were formed through the full-scale acceptance of Buddhism, the development of political systems, and active international exchange.
+In terms of foreign relations, the reign of Empress Suiko saw changes in the situation in East Asia after the Sui Dynasty unified mainland China, and the reign of Emperor Suiko actively sought to adopt its advanced systems and culture.
+The first Japanese envoys were sent to Sui in 600, and in 607 Ono no Imoko was sent to Sui again, delivering a famous sovereign letter to Emperor Yang of Sui.
+Furthermore, in 608 Pei Shiqing visited Japan, further increasing exchanges between the two countries.
+Thus, the reign of Empress Suiko was a time when the foundations for the formation of the Japanese nation were laid through the full-scale acceptance of Buddhism, the development of political systems, and the development of diplomacy.

 During the reign of Emperor Jomei (629-641)